 What Is Artificial Intelligence?

-We normally grasp the things which happen in our surrounding.
+We normally grasp the things which happen in our surroundings.
 We store them in our memory and learn about them naturally.
-Then we take radical decision based on those learnings.
+Then we make a radical decisions based on those learnings.
 This is commonly called natural Intelligence.
 Artificial Intelligence is demonstrated by machines by mimicking human Intelligence to solve complex problems.
 We humans still have not reached the level where we can challenge human Intelligence.
 It’s a feature goal of Artificial Intelligence to make a full-fledged Intelligent Agent.
-An Intelligent Agent is an entity(hardware or software) that maximizes the probability of goal completion by sensing, learning and acting.
+An Intelligent Agent is an entity(hardware or software) that maximizes the probability of goal completion by sensing, learning, and acting.

-According to the scientists Alan Turing and Steven Harnad. a machine is considered as an Intelligent Agent only if it passes these six functional capabilities.
+According to the scientist’s Alan Turing and Steven Harnad. a machine is considered an Intelligent Agent only if it passes these six functional capabilities.

 - Understand natural language.

 - Ability to learn from new information.

 - The ability to see and perceive surrounding objects.